pac4j/jee-pac4j/README.md

 The `LogoutFilter` can handle:

-- the local logout by removing the pac4j profiles from the session
+- the local logout by removing the pac4j profiles from the session (it can be used for the front-channel logout from the identity provider in case of a central logout)
-- the central logout by calling the identity provider logout.
+- the central logout by calling the identity provider logout endpoint.

 It has the following behaviour: